 Johor sits at the southern tip of Peninsular Malaysia, and its private school market has been shaped by one overwhelming fact: Singapore is right across the Causeway.
-The state has 50 registered private schools: 32 international schools, 9 private secondary schools, 8 private primary schools, and 1 expatriate school.
+The state has 50 schools registered with the Ministry of Education (Kementerian Pendidikan Malaysia) under the SMIPS directory: 32 international schools, 9 private secondary schools, 8 private primary schools, and 1 expatriate school.
 Many of these opened in the past decade, part of the Iskandar Malaysia development push that positioned the southern corridor as a more affordable alternative to Singapore for both living and education.

 The pitch to Singaporean families has been straightforward: similar curriculum options at a fraction of the cost, with school campuses far larger than anything the island city-state can offer.
 Several Johor international schools run dedicated cross-border bus services, picking students up from Woodlands or Kranji and shuttling them through immigration each morning.